BrainXLab/BrainXLab.github.io/content/authors/TianfangZhu/_index.md

 ---
 # Display name
-title: Shenjian Zhang（章沈健）
+title: Tianfang Zhu（朱天放）

 # Full name (for SEO)
-first_name: Shenjian
+first_name: Tianfang
-last_name: Zhang
+last_name: Zhu

 # Username (this should match the folder name)
 authors:
-  - ShenjianZhang
+  - TianfangZhu

 # Is this the primary user of the site?
 superuser: false